-Taxonomical classification
+Taxonomical classification of Drugs

 Taxonomical classification in pharmacognosy involves categorizing drugs based on their botanical taxonomy, which is the scientific classification of plants and other organisms.
 This classification system organizes drugs according to their evolutionary relationships, providing a systematic framework for studying and understanding their natural sources.
 Let’s delve into a detailed note on the taxonomical classification of drugs:

-Introduction to Taxonomical Classification:
+Introduction to Taxonomical Classification

 Taxonomical classification is a hierarchical system used to categorize living organisms into groups based on their shared characteristics and evolutionary relationships.
 In pharmacognosy, taxonomical classification is applied to drugs derived from natural sources such as plants, animals, and microorganisms.
 It involves organizing drugs into various taxonomic ranks, including kingdom, division (or phylum), class, order, family, genus, and species.

-Key Criteria for Taxonomical Classification:
+Key Criteria for Taxonomical Classification

 Taxonomical classification considers several criteria, including: